Stocks slip but remain on track for another winning week

 2019 RELIEF: The S&P 500 has been clawing back gains since running to the edge of what traders call a “bear market,” when it dropped 19.8 percent between setting a record in September and a low on Christmas Eve.
 Stocks have climbed on soothing words from the Federal Reserve about the future path of interest rates, plus hopes that the U.S.-China trade dispute may ease.
 That’s helped to at least paper over worries about slowing growth for corporate earnings and the possibility of a looming recession.

-Even with Friday’s weak opening, the S&P 500 is on pace for a 1.9 percent gain this week.
-It would be the third consecutive winning week for the index, its longest since August.
+The S&P 500 is on pace for a 2.4 percent gain this week.
+If it lasts, it would be the third consecutive winning week for the index, its longest since August.
 Not only that, the last three weeks of gains have all been of at least 1.8 percent.
-If that holds, it would be the longest such streak since 2001.
+The last time that happened was in 2001.

 US-CHINA TALKS: Talks between American and Chinese negotiators may have ended without significant breakthroughs, but traders are choosing to focus on the positives.
 The fact that talks lasted a day longer than planned, conciliatory statements from both sides and the possibility of higher-level talks in the near future are driving gains in Europe and Asia.
 In December, U.S. President Donald Trump and Chinese leader Xi Jinping agreed to a 90-day tariffs cease-fire, for negotiators to soothe tensions that have unsettled trade.